Shipon-Roy/assignment-8/README.md

-# Getting Started with Create React App
+# Make a Super Developer Team

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://assignment-8-6c924e.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+.HTML, CSS, Bootstrap and react using this site
+.Heare 20 developers team worked
+.you want to create a website and call our developer team.

 ### `npm start`